Oscardenas1000/heatwave-lakehouse-automl/create-compute-with-mysqlsh/create-compute-with-mysqlsh.md

     **Install MySQL Shell on the Compute Instance**

-4. You will need a MySQL client tool to connect to your new MySQL DB System from your client machine.
+4. You will need a MySQL client tool to connect to your new HeatWave DB System from your client machine.

     Install MySQL Shell with the following command (enter y for each question)